 Marko Homestay lies on the north shore of Pulau Mansuar, about 3 kilometres west of Yenbekwan village.

-Four private over-water bungalows are available.
-The large bungalows all face the sunrise and have verandahs equipped with tables, chairs, drinking water dispensers and a small shelf and mirror.
+Four private bungalows over-water and one on land are available.
+The over-water bungalows are large, and have sunrise-facing verandahs.
+All are equipped with tables, chairs, drinking water dispensers and a small shelf and mirror.
 Bedrooms are furnished with deep mattresses, and bedding includes sheets, pillows, bolsters and mosquito nets.
 Room light switches, power outlets and a fan is supplied.

 Meals are served in Marko Homestay’s dining room, which is on the beach and connected to the bungalows by a boardwalk.
 Dining room furniture includes large tables and plastic chairs and there’s an expansive view across the Dampier Strait to the village of Yenwaupnor on Gam.
 Hot water, tea and coffee making supplies are always freely available to guests, and a pair of large speakers suggests that the dining room doubles as a party venue ;)